Israel strikes state-run Iranian TV during live broadcast after Iranian missiles kill 8 in Israel

 The message to Washington was sent as the latest talks between the U.S. and Iran were canceled over the weekend after Israel targeted key military and political officials in Tehran.

 On Sunday, Araghchi said that Iran will stop its strikes if Israel does the same.
-But after a day of intensive Israeli aerial attacks that extended targets beyond military installations to hit oil refineries and government buildings, the Revolutionary Guard struck a hard line on Monday, vowing that further rounds of strikes would be "more forceful, severe, precise and destructive than previous ones."
+But after a day of intensive Israeli aerial attacks that extended targets beyond military installations, the Revolutionary Guard struck a hard line on Monday, vowing that further rounds of strikes would be “more forceful, severe, precise and destructive than previous ones."

-Health authorities also reported that 1,277 people were wounded in Iran.
+Health authorities reported that 1,277 people were wounded in Iran.
 Iranians also reported fuel rationing.

 Rights groups such as the Washington-based Iranian advocacy group Human Rights Activists have suggested that the Iranian government’s death toll is a significant undercount.
 The group says it has documented more than 400 people killed, among them 197 civilians.